immuni-app/immuni-documentation/Product.md

 ### Required update

-I am notified if my version of iOS or Google Play Services does not support the Apple and Google Exposure Notification framework.
+I am notified if my version of iOS, Google Play Services or HMS Core does not support the Apple, Google and HMS Core Exposure Notification framework.
 I am given the most straightforward way to update it, if necessary.

-- Immediately upon being opened, if the app detects that an iOS or Google Play Services update is needed, a non-dismissible screen appears, inviting the user to perform the update.
+- Immediately upon being opened, if the app detects that an iOS, Google Play Services or HMS Core update is needed, a non-dismissible screen appears, inviting the user to perform the update.
 - As soon as the user returns to the app after the update is complete, the screen disappears.

 I am notified if I need to update the app.
 If that is the case, I am given the most straightforward way to do so.